 Presentism comments or posts are NOT ALLOWED in this group because it diminishes the value of the history being presented.
 Additionally, It does not teach our student body how to critically analyze history.
 The offending post or comment will be deleted and depending upon the severity, the member may be removed from the group.

-I present my articles without regard to race, color, political party, religion, national origin, citizenship status, gender, age, disability, or military status.
-What I DO present are FACTS, not alternative facts, about the subjects childhood, background, education, employment history, honors, noteworthy awards and more.
-What you'll never find here are rumors, outright lies, unfounded claims, character assassinations, hateful statements, insults, or attempts at being funny in my articles.
+NOTE: I present my articles without regard to race, color, political party, religion, national origin, citizenship status, gender, age, disability, or military status.
+What I present are FACTS — NOT ALTERNATE FACTS — about the subjects upbringing, childhood, education, employment, accomplisments, honors & awards, and interesting stories.
+What you won't find are rumors, lies, unfounded claims, character assassinations, hateful statements, insults, or attempts at being funny in my articles.

 Hillary Diane Rodham was born on October 26, 1947, at Edgewater Hospital in Chicago, Illinois.
 She was raised in a United Methodist family that first lived in Chicago.
 When she was three years old, her family moved to the Chicago suburb of Park Ridge.

 Her father, Hugh Rodham, was of English and Welsh descent and managed a small but successful textile business, which he had founded.

 Her mother, Dorothy Howell, was a homemaker of Dutch, English, French Canadian (from Quebec), Scottish and Welsh descent.
 Clinton has two younger brothers, Hugh and Tony.